No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 Coping with Stress Worksheets

-Worksheet 1 instructs you to list the physiological signs and symptoms of stress, brainstorm some common responses to stress, and rate your levels of stress with each event or situation that can act as a trigger.
+Part 1 instructs you to list the physiological signs and symptoms of stress, brainstorm some common responses to stress, and rate your levels of stress with each event or situation that can act as a trigger.
 This worksheet is a great way to begin dealing with your stress.

-Worksheet 2 will help you to brainstorm new and healthier ways to cope with your stress.
+Part 2 will help you to brainstorm new and healthier ways to cope with your stress.
 It first instructs you to identify the ways in which you can and cannot control the situations that trigger you.
 Then, you brainstorm ways to cope with a triggering situation in the moment.
 Finally, you brainstorm ways to cope with the situation that reduce or eliminate your stress.

 These worksheets will help you come up with a solid and thought-out plan for dealing with stress and overcoming urges to cope in unhealthy ways.